42Kmi/LagDrop/README.md

 Avoid laggy matches in any peer-to-peer matchmaking online games, such as Super Smash Bros.
 Ultimate, Street Fighter V, Dragon Ball FighterZ, and more!

-## LagDrop 3.0.0 is still under development, but it is indeed coming!
+## LagDrop 3.0.0 beta is still here!
+Still being finalized, but please check it out!
 New features include:
 - Monitor to see LagDrop in action
 - Unified script.
 If you can game on it, we got you. #OneForAll #Futureproof
 - Location to see roughly where opponents are, with regional ban feature!